-Before you can set up your NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.
+Prior to establishing a NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.

 NetSuite connects via token-based authentication.
-In order to set up the connection, you will need to generate an application ID, consumer key, a customer secret, a token ID. and a token secret.
+In order to set up the Connection, you will need to generate an application ID, consumer key, a customer secret, a token ID. and a token secret.

 In this section, we will go through how to get these.